DIY Christmas Card Holder

 Related: 21 Table Saw Safety Rules (& Mistakes to Avoid)

-I used painter’s tape to join the front and back pieces temporarily.
-Taping the pieces together allowed me to cut the front and back at the same time.
+I joined the front and back pieces with painter’s tape, allowing me to cut them at the same time.

 I used a scroll saw with this 10 TPI blade (teeth per inch) to cut out these curved details, but you might be able to use a jigsaw instead.